zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/hashicorp_vault.md

 ---
-description: Store secrets in HashiCorp Vault
+description: How to store secrets in HashiCorp Vault
 ---

 The HashiCorp Vault secrets manager is a [secrets manager](./overview.md) flavor provided with